Bribie Island emergency works

 The Bribie Island Emergency Works aim to address the significant environmental challenges caused by breakthroughs along Bribie Island resulting from recent cyclone activity, which has threatened coastal communities, the stability of the island and Pumicestone Passage.

-The works are focused on closing the two southern breakthroughs, buffering Bribie Island to enhance protection of Golden Beach and the Pumicestone Passage marine environment, and improving access and water flows to the northern section of the Passage.
+The works have closed the two southern breakthroughs, buffering Bribie Island to enhance protection of Golden Beach and the Pumicestone Passage marine environment, and improving access and water flows to the northern section of the Passage.

-Undertaking the emergency works now creates time to plan for longer-term strategies and solutions.
+Undertaking the emergency works has created time to plan for longer-term strategies and solutions.

-• stabilise Bribie Island to reduce risk of storm damage to private property, essential community infrastructure and areas of natural and cultural significance within the Pumicestone Passage area, including Ramsar-listed wetland
+• stabilised Bribie Island to reduce risk of storm damage to private property, essential community infrastructure and areas of natural and cultural significance within the Pumicestone Passage area, including Ramsar-listed wetland

-• support the health of Pumicestone Passage by ensuring proper tidal flow and sediment management
+• supported the health of Pumicestone Passage by ensuring proper tidal flow and sediment management

-• provide increased resilience to future weather events by reinstating a physical barrier at Bribie Island and reducing the risk of further environmental damage.
+• provided increased resilience to future weather events by reinstating a physical barrier at Bribie Island and reducing the risk of further environmental damage.

 The purpose of the emergency works is to provide immediate protection for the Pumicestone Passage and Golden Beach coastline whilst long-term solutions are investigated and developed.